 Can people with low credit scores get a mortgage?

 Yes, but it might be a little bit more challenging and more expensive due to higher interest rates.
 It’s common for borrowers with low scores to consider an FHA mortgage, which is backed by the Federal Housing Administration.
 One of the perks of an FHA loan is the minimal down payment required.
-If your credit score is 580 or higher, you only need a 3.5 percent down payment.

 Know your credit score